 This report was produced by the British Geological Survey, for the Borough Council of King's Lynn & West Norfolk.
-The purpose of this report is to act as an annual record of cliff surveys at Hunstanton, Norfolk, using a LiDAR scan provided to the client by the Anglian Coastal Monitoring Programme, covering the year 2023, and consists of the following:
+The purpose of this report is to act as an annual record of cliff surveys at Hunstanton, Norfolk, using a LiDAR scan provided to the client by the Anglian Coastal Monitoring Programme, covering the year 2024, and consists of the following:

-- A review of the data provided and the extents of the survey. - Volume calculations (Table 3) of loss, including a series of cross-sections and graphs to illustrate these changes. - An analysis of the change in the cliff, portrayed as 3D Change models of the full section, split into three parts: North, Middle and South. - An estimation of the degree of erosion by determining an Erosion Risk Rating (Table 4). - An analysis of the Beach Level changes from 2010 to 2023. - Trigger Levels for management implementation for the north and middle cliff sections up to 2100. - Fence Line positions and potential lifespan were not able to be calculated due to lack of visibility in provide scans. - Appendices containing a suite of Surface and Change models.
+- A review of the data provided and the extents of the survey. - Volume calculations (Table 3) of loss, including a series of cross-sections and graphs to illustrate these changes. - An analysis of the change in the cliff, portrayed as 3D Change models of the full section, split into three parts: North, Middle and South. - An estimation of the degree of erosion by determining an Erosion Risk Rating (Table 4). - An analysis of the Beach Level changes from 2010 to 2023. - Trigger Levels for management implementation for the north and middle cliff sections up to 2100. - Fence Line positions and potential lifespan were calculated. - Appendices containing a suite of Surface and Change models.